 A scissor becomes dull for a variety of reasons.
 You may have done a lot of hair cuts.
 The scissor may have fallen on the floor.
 There could be a nick in the blade, the scissor won’t cut properly past the nick.
 The screw could be misaligned, or too loose or too tight.
 The washer might be damaged or missing.
 These are just the most obvious problems, but I can think of a dozen other reasons a pair of scissors cut poorly.
 There are specific remedies for each problem.
 The trick is to know which ones to apply.
 For example, a slight change in the bend (set or balance) of the scissor blade can change it from bending the hair to cutting perfectly.

 Since I began sharpening scissors in 1981, I have successfully dealt with all these kinds of damage.
 I do all the things you hope a scissor sharpener is capable of doing.
 I restore the cutting edge, remove nicks in the blade, fix bent scissors, corrugate edges, and align handles.
 I am an expert.
 I use a state-of-the-art, water-cooled, five-head honing machine.
 I have more tools than I want to count.
 If your scissor can be renewed, I have the equipment, and the experience, to do it right.
-I am mobile; I work in my van for on site appointment, or can handle mail-order scissor sharpening as well, with your scissors returned fast.
+I am mobile; I work in my van for on site appointment.